NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Has only 5 guard frames on step forward (charge or otherwise)
     - Active 2-5
 - 4A
-    - DEF window starts frame 8 and ends frame 26 (animation ends frame 43)
+    - DEF from frames 8-35, animation ends frame 52
     - Can move immediately on appearance
 - 8B
     - Both hits have slightly more lift